thomasmarsh/python-turtle/turtle.md

 ### <a name="interp"></a>6.2&nbsp;&nbsp;&nbsp;String Rewriting

 The foundation of L-system is a simple set of rules which define transforming strings like `F-F-F-F`.
-These transformations are the based on rewriting the string based on some simple rules, where the rules can vary.
+These transformations are the based on rewriting the string based on substitution patterns that are different for each L-system.

 Let's take the string `'A'`.
 We introduce a rule which says that every time we see the character `'A'`, we substitute it for the string `'AB'`.
 Let's try it in a file called `rewrite.py`